aquasecurity/tfsec/CONTRIBUTING.md

 Adding a check typically involves the addition of two files.
 The first is the file containing the check code itself and it's documentation.
 The second is a file containing tests for your check.
 You won't typically need to touch any other files - documentation is generated automatically from the check file itself.

+Adding a check can be simplified by running the `make new-check` command. this will request base information about the new check then generate the skeleton code for you to populate.

+Key attributes requested;

+- Provider: Select the provider from the list
+- Short Code: This is a very terse description of the check, it will form the check name
+- Summary: A slightly longer free text summary of the check
+- Required Types: What kind of blocks is this check for (resource, data, variable etc).
+Provide this as a space separated list
+- Required Label: What kind of labels is this check for (aws_instance, google_container_cluster).
+Provide this as a space separated list

+The generator will determine the next available code and create the check and the check test.

 ### Writing Your Check Code

 First you'll need to generate a `Rule Code` for your check.
 This is prefixed with 3 characters describing the provider for your check, so for AWS resources, it would begin with `AWS`.
 You've probably guessed that if the "highest" check rule ID for the provider is `AWS122` on the master branch, your check code should be `AWS123`.
 If your check will target multiple providers, you can prefix it with `GEN`.